-Premarket: 5 things to know before the bell
+AT&T's mega deal; Earnings galore; Stocks zoom higher

 Wednesday - Southwest Airlines (LUV), Nintendo, Airbus, Boeing, Coca-Cola (KO) earnings

-Thursday - Apple's Mac reveal; Alphabet, Samsung, Amazon (AMZN, Tech30), Twitter, Ford, UPS (UPS), ConocoPhillips (COP) earnings
+Thursday - Apple's Mac reveal; Alphabet, Samsung, Amazon (AMZN), Twitter, Ford, UPS (UPS), ConocoPhillips (COP) earnings

 Friday - MasterCard (MA) and Anheuser-Busch (BUD) earnings, third-quarter U.S. GDP